SkyeYXL/ecs/intl.en-US/Instance/Instance families.md

 **Note:**

--   When you bind or unbind an ENI, instances of the following instance types must be in the Stopped state: ecs.t6-c1m1.large, ecs.t6-c1m2.large, ecs.t6-c1m4.large, ecs.t6-c2m1.large, and ecs.t6-c4m1.large.
+-   When you bind an ENI to or unbind an ENI from an instance of the following instance types, the instance must be in the Stopped state: ecs.t6-c1m1.large, ecs.t6-c1m2.large, ecs.t6-c1m4.large, ecs.t6-c2m1.large, and ecs.t6-c4m1.large.
 -   You can go to the [ECS Instance Types Available for Each Region page](https://ecs-buy.aliyun.com/instanceTypes/#/instanceTypeByRegion) to view the instance types available in each region.
 -   For more information about these specifications, see [Description of instance specifications](/intl.en-US/Instance/Instance families.md).